This is a new service – your feedback will help us to improve it.

 In addition to this plan, the responsible person for a high-rise residential building must, under the Regulations, prepare an additional hard copy single page building plan to show the environs of the building, as well as the location of fire-fighting facilities and information useful to the fire and rescue service.

-Also, under the Regulations, the responsible person for a high-rise residential building must install a secure information box in or on the premises.
+Also under the Regulations, the responsible person for a high-rise residential building must install a secure information box in or on the premises.
 This secure information box should contain hard copies of the building floor plans, the single page building plan and the UK contact details of the responsible person and any other individual the responsible person considers appropriate.

 Recommendation